Coder4916/The-CB-Suite/README.md

 Solution - After some research online, I found that the values had to be written the opposite way round to reverse this.
 Once done, this fixed the issue.

+- Issue: The main site header image in the base.html file flagged up a few problems in the terminal.
+When I researched this in slack, it was found that this was a problem with Gitpod not recognising the code in the IDE.

+Solution - Double checked the above in slack. image continued to work when tested, regardless of problems raised by Gitpod.

 ## **Deployment**

 The Website was developed using [Gitpod](https://gitpod.io/workspaces) as the IDE, committed to Git as a local repository and finally pushed/stored to [GitHub](https://github.com/).
 The website was then deployed to [Heroku](https://www.heroku.com/home) using the following steps: